vaiibhavkale/Online-code-editor/README.md

 # CodeEditor

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+Do npm install and npm install sass before starting development server.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding